SwiftPengu/ros_opcua_communication/README.md

 * Support for ros-melodic
 * Various bugfixes, tested on the Franka Panda robot
 * Some refactoring to make code easier to read an debug
+* Implement more complex filtering of topics to subscribe to.

 # Docker image
 ## General